Diamonds (Rihanna song): Release and artwork

-On September 12, 2012, Def Jam France announced via Twitter that Rihanna would release a new single the following week and that her seventh studio album will be released in November.
-However, the tweet was shortly deleted and replaced with another clarifying that more information will be given on September 13.
-In an interview with iHeartRadio at their annual music festival in September, Rihanna confirmed "Diamonds" as her new single and said that it would first be played on American radio beginning September 26.
+On September 12, 2012, Def Jam France announced via Twitter that Rihanna would release a new single the following week and that her seventh studio album would be released in November.
+However, the tweet was shortly deleted and replaced with another clarifying that more information would be given on September 13.
+In an interview with iHeartRadio at their annual music festival in September, Rihanna confirmed "Diamonds" as her new single and said that it would first be played on American radio, beginning on September 26.
 She described it as an easy-going, but optimistic song that is "happy and hippy" rather than dance-oriented and said that the song "gives me such a great feeling when I listen to it.
 The lyrics are very hopeful and positive, but it's about love."

 The single's cover artwork was revealed on September 24 and depicted Rihanna rolling diamonds in a manner suggestive of joint rolling.
 On September 26, Rihanna posted the full lyrics of the song in a PDF on her official website Rihanna7.com.
 "Diamonds" premiered the same day on the Elvis Duran and the Morning Show, and on the following day, it was released as a digital download on the 7 Digital store.
 In the United Kingdom, the song was released to 7 Digital on September 28.
 Def Jam Recordings solicited the single to mainstream and rhythmic contemporary radio formats in the United States on October 2.
-On November 5, it was released in Germany as a CD single, which it also contained the song's Bimbo Jones vocal remix.
+On November 5, it was released in Germany as a CD single, which also contained the song's Bimbo Jones vocal remix.
 On December 18, eight digital remixes of the single were digitally released.

 Composition and lyrical interpretation

 "Diamonds" has a length of three minutes and forty-five seconds.
 The lyrics are composed in two main stanzas with the repetition of the chorus sung six times in the song using variations of the main verse depicting "diamonds in the sky".
 Allmusic critic Andy Kellman characterized it as a mid-tempo pop ballad, while Michael Baggs of Gigwise described it as a mid-tempo electronic song.
 Time Out's James Manning described the song as a "somber" R&B ballad.
-It features heavy synthesizers, orchestral sounds and electronic rhythms accompanied with Rihanna's vocal performance.
+It features heavy synthesizers, orchestral sounds and electronic rhythms accompanying Rihanna's vocal performance.
 Rolling Stone magazine wrote that "the track's production mainly stays out of Rihanna's way, letting the pop star build hooks with layers of her voice."
-In a review of Unapologetic, Stacy-Ann Ellis of Vibe noted that an improvement in the singer's singing is evinced by ballads such as "Diamonds" and "Stay".
+In a review of Unapologetic, Stacy-Ann Ellis of Vibe noted that an improvement in the singer's singing is evidenced by ballads such as "Diamonds" and "Stay".
 According to EMI Music Publishing's digital sheet music for the song, "Diamonds" is composed in the key of B minor and set in common time signature, and has a moderately slow groove of 92 beats per minute.
 Rihanna's vocals span from the low note of F♯3 to the high note of F♯5.